 "Following my studies at Oxford, I returned to Australia and worked as a journalist at the Sydney Morning Herald.
 In the newspaper's investigations team, I covered New South Wales politics and then worked in the Canberra bureau covering foreign affairs and defence.
-Since last year, I have been based in Sydney as the Australia-Pacific correspondent for England's Daily Telegraph newspaper.
+I have recently been based in Sydney as the Australia-Pacific correspondent for England's Daily Telegraph newspaper.
 I have very fond memories of my time at Oxford - my literature studies there helped me break into journalism (and gave me several story ideas)."

-Former James Fairfax - Oxford Australia Scholars
+Former James Fairfax-Oxford Australia Scholars